AiminLi-Hi/AiminLi-Hi.github.io/_pages/about.md

 Research Interest
 ======
 1. Performance analysis of channel coding in the Finite Block-Length (FBL) regime.
 My research work about **Spinal codes** has been published in *IEEE ISIT*, *IEEE Transactions on Communications*, *IEEE Transactions on Wireless Communications*, and *IEEE Transactions on Vehicular Technology*.
 2. Performance modeling and optimization of URLLC-oriented physical-layer communications, with a specific interest in **Age of Information (AoI)** analysis and optimizations.
-My research work about AoI has been published in *IEEE Globecom*, *IEEE Transactions on Communications* and *IEEE Journal on Selected Areas of Information Theory*.
+My research work about AoI has been published in *IEEE Globecom*, *IEEE Transactions on Communications*, *IEEE Transactions on Wireless Communications* and *IEEE Journal on Selected Areas of Information Theory*.
 3. Goal-oriented and semantic communications.
 My research work about **goal-oriented and semantic communications** has been published in *IEEE Transactions on Communications*, *IEEE Wireless Communications*, and *IEEE WCNC*.

 Contact